marcpouzet/zrun/README.md

 ```
 The following is a classical example of a cyclic program that is
-statically rejected by the Lustre/Scade/Lucid Synchrone/Zelus compiler
+statically rejected by the Lustre/Scade/Lucid Synchrone/Zelus compilers
-while it is a correct Esterel program.
+while it is a valid Esterel program.
 This example is due to Robert
-de Simone; it is given in the Esterel primer V5, Berry.
-It is used as
+de Simone and is given by Berry in the Esterel primer V5.91 of 2000.
+It is also used as
 an example to illustrate the fixpoint semantics presented in the
 paper: "The semantics and execution of a synchronous block-diagram
 language", Stephen Edwards and Edward Lee, SCP, 2003.